 |Home » TECHNOLOGY » Wind Turbine Technology » The Technical Challenge of a Unique Technology » The technical challenge of a unique technology|

-The concept of a wind driven rotor is ancient, and electric motors have been in profusion, both domestically and commercially, in the latter half of the 20th century.
-Thus, making a wind turbine may seem simple, but it is a big challenge to produce a wind turbine that:
+The concept of a wind driven rotor is ancient, and electric motors have been widely disseminated, both domestically and commercially, in the latter half of the 20th century.
+Making a wind turbine may seem simple, but it is a big challenge to produce a wind turbine that:

-The traditional ‘Dutch’ windmill (Figure 3.1) had proliferated to the extent of about 100,000 machines throughout Europeat their peak usage in the late nineteenth century.
-These machines preceded electricity supply and were indeed ‘windmills’ used for grinding grain.
+The traditional ‘Dutch’ windmill (Figure 3.1) had proliferated to the extent of about 100,000 machines throughout Europe at their peak usage in the late 19th century.
+These machines preceded electricity supply and were indeed wind-powered mills used for grinding grain.
 Use of the wind for water pumping also became common.
-They were always attended, perhaps inhabited and largely manually controlled.
-These windmills were also characterised by direct use of the mechanical energy generated on the spot.
+The windmills were always attended, sometimes inhabited and largely manually controlled.
+They were also characterised by direct use of the mechanical energy generated on the spot.
 They were integrated within the community, designed for frequent replacement of certain components and efficiency was of little importance.

 In contrast, the function of a modern power-generating wind turbine is to generate high quality, network frequency electricity.
 Each wind turbine must function as an automatically controlled independent ‘mini-power station’.
 It is unthinkable for a modern wind turbine to be permanently attended, and uneconomic for it to be frequently maintained.
 The development of the microprocessor has played a crucial role in enabling cost effective wind technology.
 A modern wind turbine is required to work unattended, with low maintenance, continuously for in excess of 20 years.